 (To understand the terms of scholar, and love of learner, read my organic education post. )

-Sarah Mackenzie’s podcast and her Read Aloud Membership, which is open for enrolling from now until Tues.
-Aug.
-14. This is an amazing resource to help you help your kids fall in love with books, which is the best way to cultivate a love of learning.
+Sarah Mackenzie’s website, including her podcast and booklists.
+This is an amazing resource to help you help your kids fall in love with books, which is the best way to cultivate a lifelong love of learning.

 This list of books for reluctant readers.

-My list of “19 Things to Do When You Feel Stuck as a Homeschool Mom”.
+My list of “19 Things to Do When You Feel Stuck as a Homeschool Mom.”
+I had a few years when I felt so depressed when the new school year rolled around.
+This list shows how I dealt with that.

 Videos on how to do homeschooling from the attitude of “teaching from rest” with Sarah Mackenzie.